matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 ## Kubernetes Architecture

-- Understand Kubernetes objects and the Kubernetes control plane.
+- Understand Kubernetes objects, and the Kubernetes control plane.
 - Deploy a Kubernetes cluster using Google Kubernetes Engine (GKE).
 - Deploy Pods to a GKE cluster.
 - View and manage Kubernetes objects.

 ### Kubernetes Concepts

 - Kubernetes Object module.
-Each thing Kubernetes manages is represented by an object.
+- Each thing Kubernetes manages is represented by an object.
     - You can view and change these object's attributes and state.
 - Principle of declarative management.
-Kubernetes expects you to tell it what you want the state of the objects under its management to be.
+- Kubernetes expects you to tell it what you want the state of the objects under its management to be.

 **There are two elements to Kubernetes objects**